Top 4 causes of joint pains in children

 Seek proper treatment by consulting a paediatric rheumatologist for medication to suppress the immune system.

-This article was fact-checked by Dr Ooi Pei Ling, paediatrician and paediatric rheumatologist at Mount Alvernia Clinic, International Child & Adolescent Clinic, Mount Alvernia Hospital & Gleneagles Hospital.
+This article was verified medically by Dr Ooi Pei Ling, paediatrician and paediatric rheumatologist at Mount Alvernia Clinic, International Child & Adolescent Clinic, Mount Alvernia Hospital (Singapore) & Gleneagles Hospital (Singapore).